combogenomics/CONTIGuator/README.md

 * -L minimal lenght of a contig to be accepted in the analysis [Default: 1000 bp]
 * -C minimal coverage of a contig to be accepted in the analysis [Default: 20%]
 * -B minimal lenght of a significant Blast hit [Default: 1100 bp]
-* -N Do not use N to fill the gaps
 * -I Merge contigs when possible?
 [Not yet implemented]

 ### Primer picking